WarnerMedia/aws-fast-fixes/vpc-flow-logs/README.md

 You must specify `--actually-do-it` for the changes to be made.
 Otherwise the script runs in dry-run mode only.

+> Cross region note:
+>
+> We assume the use of regions that allow cross-region log delivery.
+This tool does not support opt-in regions as defined here: https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html
+> Excerpt:
+>
+>     ```
+>     If you create a flow log in a Region introduced after March 20, 2019 (an opt-in Region), such as Asia Pacific (Hong Kong) or Middle East (Bahrain), the destination Amazon S3 bucket must be in the same Region and the same AWS account as the flow log.
+>
+>     If you create a flow log in a Region introduced before March 20, 2019, the destination Amazon S3 bucket must be in the same Region as the flow log, or in another Region introduced before March 20, 2019.
+You cannot specify an Amazon S3 bucket that's in an opt-in Region.
+>     ```

 ## AWS Docs